 AI Is Creating Risk Instead of Reliable Capability

-Most organisations don’t fail at AI because they chose the wrong model, tool, or vendor.
+Most organizations don’t fail at AI because they chose the wrong model, tool, or vendor.

 They fail because AI exposes problems they were previously able to ignore.